netbirdio/dashboard/README.md

 # netbird dashboard

 > Big News!
-Wiretrustee becomes Netbird.
+Wiretrustee becomes netbird.
 [See details](https://blog.wiretrustee.com).

 This project is the UI for netbird's management Service.